 About 2 years ago, things stopped fitting, and I mean everything.
 I was coming off a bad Achilles injury that all but halted my running regimen.
 Getting back into the swing of things was easy enough but I wasn’t losing weight like I used to.
 In fact, I was slimming everywhere except for my belly.
 None of my corsets fit – yes, my dozen or so $300 corsets.
 Clothes looked awful on me.
-Nothing hung on my that didn’t accentuate the belly I couldn’t seem to lose.
+Nothing hung on me that didn’t accentuate the belly I couldn’t seem to lose.
 Running was even problematic because I couldn’t go distances without feeling wiped out or worse, needing to pee every quarter mile, which really affects your pace.
-I invested in corsets and shapewear and began a subtle shift to bulky t-shirts and sweaters.
-Didn’t stop me from buying cute clothes, but t did stop me from wearing them – I looked ridiculous.
+I invested in more (cheap) corsets and shapewear and began a subtle shift to bulky t-shirts and sweaters.
+Didn’t stop me from buying cute clothes, but it did stop me from wearing them – I looked ridiculous.

 My former doctors just diagnosed me as being overweight with a high BMI and told me to stop eating, smoking, and being fat.
 I was concerned that maybe it was visceral fat since I do have heart disease, but “nah,” said the old doctors, “you’re just chubby and could stand to eat more salad.”
 Fine.
 I did exactly that, more salad, found a trainer, did more exercise, added weights – but the belly never went away.
 My doctor thought I probably wasn’t being truthful about the exercise and diet so I did what I should have done several months prior – I changed doctors.